caiosba/drupal-behat-ui/README.md

 * Kill execution
 * Colored and meaningful output
 * You can run the testing suite using Drush: `drush bui` or `drush behat-ui`
+* Export output as HTML or plain text

 Features on creating a new test (scenario) through the interface: